 My Sak Yant Tattoo by an Ajarn

 I sat under the metal awning attached to a row house indistinguishable from the rest on the road in the outskirts of Bangkok.
-Everything was the same, just like all neighborhoods in Bangkok.
-The only difference being the long bench I sat on and the elephant-headed god Ganesh statue before me starring outward.
+Everything was the same, just like all neighbourhoods in Bangkok.
+The only difference was the long bench I sat on and the elephant-headed god Ganesh statue before me staring outward.

 My guide JJ emerged from the sliding glass door and told me the wait wouldn’t be long.
 We were outside Ajarn Neng’s home and his Samnak (studio) where he gives the blessings.